 9 Reasons for God’s Design of Marriage

 Have you ever wondered why God created marriage?
-Have you ever wondered what his plan for marriage should look like?
+Do you wonder what his plan for marriage should look like?
 How does a couple achieve that plan?
 If we were able to achieve it, would that mean we had the perfect marriage?

 We all CAN have a healthy relationship because it is spelled out for us, IN THE BIBLE.
 And, I believe by knowing the intentions God had for marriage, we will understand better how to have a great marriage.